"Because seeing they see not; and hearing they hear not."

 .
 The power to avert everybody's eyes apparently is a must for them.

 Anime and Manga

-- In Ghost in the Shell, sufficently skilled hackers can essentially edit themselves out of people's vision; this trick is used in Ghost in the Shell: Stand Alone Complex by the Laughing Man And The Major when she's impersonating him.
+- Sufficiently skilled hackers can essentially edit themselves out of people's vision; this trick is used in Ghost in the Shell: Stand Alone Complex by the Laughing Man and Major when she's impersonating him.

 - In Mahou Sensei Negima!, the power of Natsumi Murakami's Pactio artifact is to eliminate the user and whoever they are in physical contact with from the perception of everyone else.
 The effect is apparently absolute, as even the Magic World arc's Dragon-in-Chief with a Reality Warping magical device was unable to see through it.

-- Popped up, of all places, in a Mahjong game... specifically, in the anime Saki.
-Touyoko Momoko, the 'star player' of Tsuruga Academy, has a special ability to 'disappear' by blending into the background.
+- In Saki, 'star player' of Tsuruga Academy, Touyoko Momoko, has a special ability to 'disappear' by blending into the background.
 Depending on how attentive her opponents are, it may take her a while to disappear, but once she does, the rest of the players at the table simply ignore her, as well as her discarded tiles - allowing her to pull off some truly insidious gambits.
 It doesn't work on Nodoka once she's in the zone - she's just seeing the entire table like a PC-monitor, and there's no room for tricks like that in Online Mahjong.

 - People notice Kagero Usui from Sayonara, Zetsubou-Sensei only when his balding head is exposed.
 The reason is never explained.

 - In A Certain Scientific Railgun, Miho Juufuku's power Dummy Check makes people less likely to notice her.
 While amplified by Level Upper, it also erases their memories of having seen her.